mingchengzack/Matrix/README.md

 ## Instructions

 ### How to compile
 I had written a Makefile for compilation.
-Type make and a program called main.out, which showcases some simple cases for matrix transposition and multiplication.
+Type make and a program called main.out will be compiled and ready to run, which showcases some simple cases for matrix transposition and multiplication.

 ### Usage
 The implementation of the library is is in matlib/matrix.h and matlib/matrix.cpp.